Curtoni, Goggia finish 1-2 in downhill but Goggia injured - WHIZ News

 Still, Goggia — who had won the opening two downhills of the season — was the only racer who came close to challenging Curtoni.

-Reigning Olympic champion Corinne Suter of Switzerland finished third on home snow, 0.73 behind.
+Reigning Olympic champion Corinne Suter of Switzerland finished third on home snow, 0.73 behind, and was the only racer to join Curtoni during the podium festivities with Goggia already headed away for medical exams.

 Americans Breezy Johnson and Mikaela Shiffrin finished fifth and sixth, respectively.